 • Strong communication skills, both oral and written, are emphasized.

 • Small Class Size: Low ratio of students to faculty provide for personalized attention and faculty accessibility.

 The Department of Art also offers a unique program for Art History and Studio Art majors.
 The Allbritton Art Institute focuses on 19th and 20th century European and American artists and provides 100% funded field studies once a semester.
 These field studies allow students to observe and analyze artwork firsthand.
-Past destinations have included New York City, Vienna, Venice and Chicago.
+Recent destinations have included New York City, Amsterdam, Boston, and Vienna.